This is in continuation of our previous blog about Tyre noise evaluation Part-I.

 - Test to be conducted at test track where background noise inside and outside the vehicle should be in the standard permissible limits.

-- Tyre pressure to be per specification.
+- Tyre pressure to be as per specification.

 - Vehicle to be serviced before test and checked for any abnormal noise like squeak, rattle etc.

-Test Method developed at ASI-
+Tyre Noise Testing Methods developed at ASI-

 Tests, scenarios and conditions to evaluate tyre noise.